-The carrying values of cash, accounts receivable, loan receivable, accounts payable and accrued liabilities approximate their fair value due to their short-term nature.
+The carrying values of accounts receivable, accounts payable and accrued liabilities, interest payable and current portion of bank indebtedness approximate their fair value due to their short-term nature.

-The fair value of the Company's advances from related parties, finance lease obligation and bank indebtedness approximate their fair values due to the interest rates applied to these instruments, which approximate market interest rates.
+The fair value of the Company's long term portion of bank indebtedness and finance lease obligation approximate its fair values due to the interest rates applied to these instruments, which approximate market interest rates.
+The fair value of the Company's advances from related party approximate their fair values due to the amounts being due on demand.

-As disclosed above, the Company holds various forms of financial instruments.
-The nature of these instruments and the Company's operations expose the Company to foreign currency risk.
+The Company holds various forms of financial instruments.
+The nature of these instruments and the Company's operations expose the Company to various risks.
 The Company manages its exposure to these risks by operating in a manner that minimizes its exposure to the extent practical.
-The Company does not use off balance sheet contracts to manage these risks.
+The Company does not make use of off statement of financial position contracts to manage these risks.